-Strategies for bridging the gap between founders of firms and external financiers, strategies differ considerably across countries (Bottazzi and Da Rin 2005).
-In the U.S., venture capitalists often buy out the start-up entrepreneur at an early stage in the life-cycle of the firm (Hellmann and Puri 2002; Norbäck and Persson, 2008).
-The entrepreneur loses control, but often becomes quite wealthy when the venture capitalist and the entrepreneur exit in an IPO (Gompers and Lerner 2001).
-Venture capitalists, and sometimes entrepreneurs, use the proceeds of IPOs to invest in new entrepreneurial ventures.
-In contrast, Swedish entrepreneurs often cling to control throughout their entire careers, showing a strong unwillingness to give up control rights to external financiers (Wiklund et al. 2003, Berggren et al. 2000).
-Greater emphasis on control rather than growth is consistent with the Swedish tax system, and it may be an important factor explaining the fact that few Swedish firms founded in recent decades have grown to large size.47
+Strategies for bridging the gap between founders of firms and external financiers, strategies differ considerably across countries (Bottazzi and Da Rin, 2005).
+In the United States, VC often buy out the start-up entrepreneur at an early stage in the life-cycle of the firm (Hellmann and Puri, 2002; Norbäck and Persson, 2008).
+The entrepreneur loses control, but often becomes quite wealthy when the venture capitalist and the entrepreneur exit in an IPO (Gompers and Lerner, 2001).
+VC, and sometimes entrepreneurs, use the proceeds of IPOs to invest in new entrepreneurial ventures.
+In contrast, Swedish entrepreneurs often cling to control throughout their entire careers, showing a strong unwillingness to give up control rights to external financiers (Berggren et al., 2000; Wiklund et al., 2003).
+Greater emphasis on control rather than growth is consistent with the Swedish tax system, and it may be an important factor explaining the fact that few Swedish firms founded in recent decades have grown to large size.